Gudula Rosa's artistic and educational focus is on early and contemporary music.

 Together with outstanding percussion player Haruka Fujii (Tokyo/New York) she recorded the CD “Ko-Ku” with contemporary Eastern compositions at RadioBremen/Germany in 2008 (Dreyer.Gaido CD 21039).
 Also this CD was highly acclaimed by the international press, followed by concert invitations to New York in 2008 and 2011.

 In addition to her concert career, Gudula Rosa is a passionate and successful teacher and her students regularly win numerous national prizes.
 1998-2004 she taught at the Folkwang Academy of Music, Theatre and Dance in Essen.
-Presently she teaches at the Academy of Music Münster and at the Westphalian School of Music in Münster.
+Presently she teaches at the Musikhochschule Münster and at the Westphalian School of Music in Münster.

-Furthermore she is currently building an academy for exceptionally talented young musicians, the "Jugendakademie Münster".
+Furthermore she is the project manager of the "Jugendakademie Münster", an academy for exceptionally talented young musicians.